 San Jose Lemon Law Lawyers

 If you’ve purchased or leased a car, truck, or SUV in San Jose that keeps breaking down despite multiple repair attempts, you may have a “lemon.”
 California’s Lemon Law protects consumers like you — but navigating it alone can be confusing and time-consuming.
-That’s where a qualified Lemon Law attorney in San Jose can make all the difference.
+That’s where a Lemon Law attorney in San Jose can make all the difference.

 $500,000